 Setting Up Your Alphabet Sensory Bin

 First, cut a piece of dark colored construction paper (dark colors like black or blue work best) to fit the inside of your cookie sheet.
 Place the paper inside the cookie sheet, then place the magnetic letters on top of the paper and place it in direct sunlight for several hours.

 Once the sun has bleached the paper enough for the letters to show up clearly, remove it from the sunlight and laminate the paper.

 After the paper is laminated, attach it to the cookie sheet with tape so it stays in place.

 Next, if you’re using rice, color it using your color or colors of choice.
-In case you’re not familiar with how to color rice I have included the recipe for you below.
+In case you’re not familiar with how to color rice, I’ve included my favorite recipe for you below.